European Furniture Styles

 European Styles in the 17th Century

-The French furniture of the early 17th century is still Renaissance, continuing with the Louis XIII style.
-The long reign of the Sun King witnessed the development of the style bearing his name, the majestic and grandiose Louis XIV style.
+The French style of the early 17th century is still Renaissance, including the Louis XIIIperiod.
+The long reign of the Sun King witnessed the development of the majestic and grandiose Louis XIV style.
 It was the age when the famous "Manufacture des Gobelins" was established, and when André Charles Boulle created his luxurious furniture.

 18th Century Furniture Styles

 In 1689 William of Orange became King of England.
-It was the beginning of the Anglo-Dutch age, which can be divided into three periods of furniture styles: William and Mary, Queen Anne (1702-1714), and part of the reign of George I (1714-1727).In France, the long reign of Louis XIV ended in 1714.
+It was the beginning of the Anglo-Dutch age, which can be divided into three periods of furniture styles: William and Mary, Queen Anne (1702-1714), and early Georgian under the reign of George I (1714-1727).In France, the long reign of Louis XIV ended in 1714.
 The transition period represented by the Regency (Régence) was followed by the explosion of Rococo and Louis XV styles.